 Making a difference with evidence

-Within HR, however, evidence-based practices are still perceived by many as too narrow or hard.
+Within HR, evidence-based practices are still perceived by many as too narrow or hard.
 Nevertheless we know that, in principle, it helps people to be more effective in their decisions at work.
 Evidence-based HR can be part of inclusive approach, valuing different perspectives and with an openness towards softer, less tangible practices.

 Cédric Velghe, Managing Director of The VIGOR Unit, illustrated this with a step-by-step demo of a real HR case.